silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/04_Fixtures.md

 While manually defined fixtures provide full flexibility, they offer very little in terms of structure and convention.

-Alternatively, you can use the [api:FixtureFactory] class, which allows you to set default values, callbacks on object creation, and dynamic/lazy value setting.
+Alternatively, you can use the [api:SilverStripe\Dev\FixtureFactory] class, which allows you to set default values, callbacks on object creation, and dynamic/lazy value setting.

 <div class="hint" markdown='1'>